Australian pelicans largest flying bird

 American white pelican

-Habitat: North America, during winter will migrate to the warmer areas of Central and South America.
+Habitat: In North America, they migrate to the warmer areas of Central and South America during winter.

-Habitat: southern and western coastal areas in USA.
+Habitat: southern and western coastal areas in the USA.
 Smallest of the pelican species.

 Great white pelican

-Habitat: Found widespread in parts of Asia, Africa and south eastern Europe.
+Habitat: Found widespread in Asia, Africa and southeastern Europe.

 Habitat: Africa, southern India and southern Arabia.
 One of the smallest species of pelican.

-Habitat: stretches from south-eastern Europe to Russia and China to the Indian subcontinent.
+Habitat: stretches from southeastern Europe to Russia and China to the Indian subcontinent.
 It is the largest freshwater bird in the world.
-These pelicans have been listed as ‘Vulnerable” (IUCN Red List of Endangered Species).
+These pelicans are classified as ‘Vulnerable” (IUCN Red List of Endangered Species).

-Habitat: South east Asia.
-These pelicans have been listed as ‘Near Threatened” (IUCN Red List of Endangered Species).
+Habitat: Southeast Asia.
+Due to their population decreasing, the pelicans are classified as ‘Near Threatened” (IUCN Red List of Endangered Species).

 Pelicans are found in all continents except Antarctica